 2222 BEACH, SANTA CRUZ

 Directions: The beach is a few blocks west of Natural Bridges State Beach and about 2.5 miles north of the Santa Cruz Boardwalk.
 From either north or south of Santa Cruz, take Highway 1 to Swift Street.
 Drive .8 miles to the sea, then turn right on West Cliff Drive.
 2222 is five blocks away.
 Past Auburn Avenue, look for 2222 West Cliff on the inland side of the street.
-Park in the nine-car lot next to the cliff.
+Park in the pullout with eight parking spaces next to the cliff, on the west side of the road.
 If it’s full, continue straight and park along Chico Avenue.
+An overlook with two benches facing an interesting obelisk-style sculpture — where my girlfriend and I sat last year — is located between the parking area and the edge of the cliff.
 Bay Area Naturists leader Rich Pasco suggests visitors use care and then follow the path on the side of the beach closest to downtown Santa Cruz and the Municipal Wharf.

 PRIVATES BEACH, SANTA CRUZ